Toyota 86: 10 Series

-Monogram Series

-In January 2014, Scion released the "Monogram Series" limited to 2000 units worldwide.
-Of these, only 25% came equipped with a manual transmission making the rarest examples those delivered in Asphalt (61K) or Hot Lava (H8R) with a manual transmission.

-This FR-S closely matched the equipment offered on Toyota's GTS-variant including: heated leather and Alcantara seats; keyless entry with push button start; rear seat centre armrest; frameless rear view mirror; heated side mirrors; automatic high-intensity discharge headlamps with LED daytime running lights; dual-zone climate control; colour-keyed rear spoiler; BeSpoke audio and navigation.

-Toyota offered some limited dealer installed options, most notably the TRD leather steering wheel manufactured by MOMO.
-This rare option was only offered through dealers for two model years starting in 2014.
-This rare TRD steering wheel was only available as standard equipment on the Release Series 1.0.

 Release Series 1.0

-Presented at the April 2014 New York Auto Show and mirroring the European "Giallo" and "Limited Edition" yellow-painted special editions, Scion released 1500 units of the "Release Series 1.0" in similar Yuzu Yellow paint.
+Presented at the April 2014 New York Auto Show and mirroring the European Giallo and Limited Edition yellow-painted special editions, Scion released 1500 units of the "Release Series 1.0" in similar Yuzu Yellow paint.
 It features TRD bodykit and quad-tip exhaust system, along with TRD lowered suspension, TRD steering wheel and shift knob and the highest specification (dual A/C, HID headlamps with LED daytime running lamps, push-button start-stop) plus a numbered commemorative plaque near the gearshift lever.

 Release Series 2.0

 In October 2015, Scion revealed a limited run of 1000 cars called the FR-S Release Series 2.0.

 Due to the discontinuation of the Scion marque, in August 2016 the FR-S was re-branded as the Toyota 86 in North America for the 2017 model year and onward.